 Why had his mother ever—in the distant past, and especially now—trusted a Chandler in any matter of business?
 Just as Bart’s parents had taught him how to train a colt to obey without fear, they had taught him to be wary of the treacherous Chandlers.
-The two families had been racing and training Thoroughbreds for decades, just as long as they had been undermining one another.
+The two families had been racing and training Thoroughbreds for decades, and they had been undermining each other the whole time.
 Poaching staff with promises of higher salaries.
 Tampering with bookmakers’ odds.
 Bribing jockeys.

 The Chandlers had begun the offensive; everyone knew that.
 The Crosbys had to retaliate in kind for their own protection.
 Kill or be killed.
 Cheat or be cheated.